 What are electronic cigarettes?

-E-cigarettes are also called electronic nicotine delivery systems (ENDS), alternative nicotine delivery systems (ANDS), or e-cigs.
+Electronic cigarettes or e-cigarettes are battery operated devices that heat a liquid to produce a vapour that users inhale.
+E-cigarettes are also called e-cigs, electronic nicotine delivery systems (ENDS), or alternative nicotine delivery systems (ANDS).

-E-cigarettes may be shaped and coloured to make them look like cigarettes or other tobacco products like cigars, cigarillos, pipes, hookahs or shishas.
-E-cigarettes are also sometimes made to look like everyday items such as pens or USB memory sticks.
+E-cigarettes may be shaped and colored to make them look like cigarettes or other tobacco products like cigars, cigarillos, pipes, hookahs, shishas and sometimes they look like everyday items such as pens or USB memory sticks.

 Are e-cigarettes legal in NSW?

-- to sell e-cigarettes and e-cigarette accessories to minors under the age of 18;
+- to sell e-cigarettes and e-cigarette accessories to any person under the age of 18 (minor)

-- for adults to buy e-cigarettes and e-cigarette accessories on behalf of minors; and
+- for adults to buy e-cigarettes and e-cigarette accessories on behalf of minors

 NSW Police have the power to seize an e-cigarette that is in the possession of a person under the age of 18.